 Iowa City Hospice is seeking a Bereavement Counselor to join our interdisciplinary team of professionals.
-This position works independently with grieving individuals all ages experiencing loss to assess support needs and effectively assist them to find meaningful coping strategies through one on one counseling, group sessions and providing appropriate educational materials.
+This position works independently with persons of all ages experiencing grief and loss to assess support needs of grieving individuals and effectively assist them to find meaningful coping strategies through one on one counseling, group sessions and providing appropriate educational materials.

 Skills necessary to be successful in this position include:

 Essential Job Functions (including but not limited to):

 Facilitate support groups and programs for ICH bereaved and the community.

 Participate as a member of the interdisciplinary team in the development of the patient’s plan of care.

 Provide clinical bereavement visits to ICH bereaved during their 13 months of bereavement care.

 Receive initial community contacts and, when appropriate, refer them to community resources.

 Respond to requests for educational programs and in-services.